thoughtspot/thoughtspot.github.io/_reference/tql-service-api-ref.md

 Set-cookie: <token>
 ```
 ### Input/output structure
 Following proto structure is proposed for API input and output.
-Latest structure can be looked up in git repository at “etl/sqlparser/sql_requests.proto”

 ```
 // The context in which the query is to be executed.
 This can be altered by the